StemVibrations/STEM/docs/tutorials.rst

 The equivalent soil part is added to the model in the following way.
 Note that:

 - The origin point is moved 25m in the negative z-direction.
-Such that the train starts moving on the extended part of the track.
+Such that the track starts 25m away from the 3D domain.
 - The number of sleepers is increased to 190, such that 90 sleepers are added outside the 3D domain.
 - The length of the soil equivalent element is set to 3m.
 Which means that the equivalent soil part extends 3m in y-direction ( in depth).
 - The soil equivalent parameters are defined as ElasticSpringDamper.
 These parameters should be defined by the user